kim366/Pathplanning/README.md

 ## Build Instructions
 For Building cmake and a C++17 compiler is necessary (for example g++ 7.1 or Clang 4).
 The [MinGW-w64 fork](https://sourceforge.net/projects/mingw-w64) comes with g++ 7.1 and works for building this project.

-[Download SFML ](https://www.sfml-dev.org/download/sfml/2.4.2/) for your compiler and place it within the project's root directory.
+[Download SFML](https://www.sfml-dev.org/download/sfml/2.4.2/) for your compiler and place it within the project's root directory.

 ```
-md build
+mkdir build
 cd build
 cmake ..
 ```